Key Takeaways:

 This doesn't mean that you can get away with murder if you just stay under the radar for 20 years.
 More serious crimes have a much longer statute of limitations than minor offenses.
 For instance, an individual can only sue another party for breach of contract for so long, and eventually, the window of opportunity will close.

-Civil and criminal cases both have statues of limitations, but they differ greatly.
-The specified time period for legal action begins with the discovery date or injury date depending on the offense.
-If a person is injured on the job, they have a certain window of time to sue their employer if they choose to do so; that period begins as soon as the accident happens.
+Both civil and criminal cases are subject to statutes of limitations, but they differ significantly.
+The time period for taking legal action begins either on the discovery date or the date of injury, depending on the offense.
+For instance, if someone is injured at work, they have a set period to sue their employer, starting from the date of the accident.

 As a Defense